-At the beginning of the calendar year, 24 hours of sick leave will be available for use for civilians without a doctor's note as Personal Time.
-In the time keeping system this will be labeled as Personal Leave.
+At the beginning of the calendar year, 24 hours of leave will be available for use for civilians without a doctor's note and be known as Personal Leave.
+New employees will receive a prorated amount of Personal Leave calculated at a rate of 2 hours per month left in the year.
 Supervisors reserve the right to request a doctor's note from employees using personal leave if such leave is being taken in a patterned manner that evidences abuse.